 A look at Security Vulnerabilities in Code

-Operating systems and apps in today’s world are linked over the internet and are updated on a regular basis.
-The majority of the time, these updates are done to address issues rather than introduce new features.
+Operating systems and apps are linked over the internet and are updated on a regular basis.
+These updates are done to address issues rather than introduce new features.
 As a result, the system is more resistant to newly installed viruses and malware.

 What Are Vulnerabilities?

 In the process of developing and coding technology, sometimes mistakes occur.
 A bug is the result of these mistakes.
-While bugs aren’t necessarily dangerous (except in terms of the technology’s potential performance), many of them may be exploited by malicious actors, which are referred to as vulnerabilities.
+While bugs aren’t necessarily dangerous, many of them may be exploited by malicious actors, which are referred to as vulnerabilities.
 Vulnerabilities can be used to induce software to behave in unexpected ways, such as gathering information on the existing security defenses.

-When a bug is proven to be a vulnerability, MITRE classifies it as a CVE, or common vulnerability or exposure, and assigns a CVSS (Common Vulnerability Score System) score to represent the risk it poses to your business.
+When a bug is proven to be a vulnerability, MITRE classifies it as a CVE, or common vulnerability or exposure.
+Then it assigns a CVSS (Common Vulnerability Score System) score to represent the risk it poses to your business.
 Vulnerability scanners use this central list of CVEs as a reference point.

-In general, a vulnerability scanner will scan your environment and compare it to a vulnerability database, which has a list of known vulnerabilities.
+In general, a vulnerability scanner will scan your environment and compare it to a vulnerability database.
 The more information the scanner has, the more accurate its results will be.
-Developers may utilize penetration testing to determine where the flaws are so that the problem can be repaired and future mistakes can be prevented once a team has received a report of the vulnerabilities.
+Developers may utilize penetration testing to determine where the flaws are.
+By doing so, the problem can be repaired, and future mistakes can be prevented.

 Vulnerabilities Due to Coding Errors

-Software developers start with a specification that explains what the software will do (for example, when button A is pressed, display Account Information).
+Software developers start with a specification that explains what the software will do.
+For example, when button A is pressed, the account information is displayed.
 Functional requirements serve as the foundation for developers’ work.
 A functional “bug” is created when a functional need does not operate as expected.

 When features aren’t implemented correctly, security vulnerabilities or defects might arise.
-When button A is pressed, for example, all accounts’ information is displayed.
+When button A is pressed, all account information is displayed.
 Alternatively, the functionality may operate, but it can be used by threat actors to get access to sensitive data.
 Unexpected usage scenarios that cause the program to “break” or behave in unexpected ways must be accounted for through security.